Practice Profile

 - A planning hearing which raised heritage, design and transport issues.

-- Drafting an advice on amending a charging schedule in relation to the community infrastructure levy.
+- Drafting an advice on amending a charging schedule in relation to the community infrastructure levy and the application of the Subsidy Act 2022.

 - A challenge to a local plan under s.
 113 Planning and Compulsory Purchase Act 2004.